Traditional IRAs: Pre-Tax Contributions, Tax-Deferred Growth

 For instance, during their first seven years of existence, Traditional IRAs were only intended for employees without a 401(k) or pension plan.
 The Economic Recovery Tax Act of 1981 changed that, opening Traditional IRAs to everyone receiving taxable income.
 The Tax Reform Act of 1986 then changed how tax deductions work for employees with other employer-sponsored plans by setting some limits.

-- $6,000 Annual Contribution Limit – For anyone under the age of 50, the limit on tax-deductible contributions to a Traditional IRA is $6,000.
-For those older than 50, that contribution limit goes up to $7,000.
+- $7,000 Annual Contribution Limit – For anyone under the age of 50, the limit on tax-deductible contributions to a Traditional IRA is $7,000 for the 2024 tax year.
+For those older than 50, that contribution limit goes up to $8,000.

 - Tax Day Deadlines – The deadline for both opening and contributing to a Traditional IRA is Tax Day; usually, this is April 15.
-Due to the coronavirus pandemic, the IRS and Treasury extended the 2020 tax deadline to May 17.
-You have through Tax day to contribute to a Traditional IRA for the 2020 tax year.
+However, the IRS can choose to extend the deadline, as they did during the COVID-19 pandemic.

 - 10% Early Withdrawal Penalty – Unless you meet certain hardship requirements, any withdrawal you make out of a Traditional IRA before the age of 59 ½ comes with a 10% penalty issued by the IRS on top of taxes.
 It is worth noting that this penalty is fairly universal across all retirement accounts with few exceptions.